I'm an adventure lover, photographer/entrepreneur that spent four years living…

 1. Visit a Manga Kissa 漫画喫茶

-A Manga Kissa is the term for a Japanese comic book shop and it’s definitely an only in Japan thing to do.
+A Manga Kissa is the term for a Japanese comic book shop and it’s one of my favorite only in Japan things to do.
 But unlike comic book shops in America, these are often located on the 5th floor of some random building that looks obscure.